koushik7791/c_coding/Readme.txt

-This repository is for c coding practice
+This repository is for c programing